 Instructions

-- While sauce is cooking, slice your squash and eggplant into ¼" slices.
+- Prep the vegetables: while the sauce cooks, slice the squash and eggplant into ¼" slices.

 - Drizzle with Balsamic Glaze for more depth of flavor.